cyfronet-fid/sat4envi/README.md

    You can remove `docker-geoserver` directory afterwards

-2. Run `mvn package` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`
+2. Run `mvn package` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`.
+   For the tests to pass follow the instructions from [running tests](#backend-running-unit-tests).

 3. Run `docker-compose up`